THE LUNGAROTTI FAMILY

 Francesco, Teresa’s son, has a Law degree from the University of Perugia, followed by a Master in Business Management from Sole 24 Ore Business School in Milan.

 Over a number of years, he gained work experience with a number of multinational corporations, after which he returned to Umbria and began his career at Lungarotti: initially, in the Public Relations and Communications department while supporting the Italian Sales department and working side by side with the entire sales network nation-wide.
-Subsequently he began developing relationships with Lungarotti’s importers abroad and was then appointed as the Winery’s Export Manager.
+Subsequently he began developing relationships with Lungarotti’s importers abroad and was then appointed as the Winery’s Export Director.